YXB-NKU/SE-GUI/README.md

 <img src="images/attention.png" width="100%">
 </div>

 Figure 1. **Top**: Model performance on the Grounding benchmarks and Agent benchmarks.
 Higher and more left is better.
-With only 3k training samples, SE-GUI-3B/7B reaches scores up to 35.8/47.2. **Bottom**: Illustration of action attention.
+With only 3k training samples, SE-GUI-3B/7B reaches scores up to 35.8/47.2. **Bottom**: Illustration of action attention with prompt "Pin Jack's Conversation."

 ## :sparkles: Highlights
-🤔 **We identify several limitations in coordinate-generation based methods** (_i.e._, output screen positions as text tokens x=…, y=…) for GUI grounding, including (1) weak spatial-semantic alignment, (2) ambiguous supervision signals, and (3) granularity mismatch between vision and action space.

-💡 **Rethink how humans interact with digital interfaces**: humans do NOT calculate precise screen coordinates before acting—they perceive the target element and interact with it directly.

-🚀 **We propose _GUI-Actor_, a VLM enhanced by an action head, to mitigate the above limitations.** The attention-based action head not only enables GUI-Actor to peform coordinate-free GUI grounding that more closely aligns with human behavior, but also can generate multiple candidate regions in a single forward pass, offering flexibility for downstream modules such as search strategies.

-➕ **We design a _grounding verifier_ to evaluate and select the most plausible action region** among the candidates proposed from the action attention map.
-We show that this verifier can be easily integrated with other grounding methods for a further performance boost.

-🎯 **GUI-Actor achieves state-of-the-art performance on multiple GUI action grounding benchmarks** with the same Qwen2-VL backbone, demonstrating its effectiveness and generalization to unseen screen resolutions and layouts.
-Notably, GUI-Actor-7B even surpasses UI-TARS-72B (38.1) on **ScreenSpot-Pro**, achieving scores of **40.7** with Qwen2-VL and **44.6** with Qwen2.5-VL as backbones.
+🎯 **Seed Data Curation**  We curate a 3,018-sample dataset by filtering out vague, inaccurate, or overly simple tasks from a larger candidate pool.
+This ensures linguistic consistency and balanced task complexity, promoting better generalization and stable performance across scenarios.

+🚀 **Group Relative Policy Optimization with Dense Point Reward.** To combat sparse rewards, we designed a continuous reward mechanism that evaluates the proximity between predictions and ground truth.
+This provides smoother feedback, enabling the model to learn from near-misses and gradually refine its grounding behavior.

+🔥 **Self-Evolutionary Reinforcement Fine-Tuning.** We implement an iterative learning loop, where attention maps serve as intermediate supervision signals.
+These maps highlight which visual tokens the model attends to for each instruction, helping align its focus with relevant interface elements over time.

 <!-- ## :fire: News
 * **[2025.06.03]**  We released the GUI-Actor training/inference code and model checkpoints!